GTA 6: Read up on every rumor to date, including possible settings, release dates, and leaks.

 There are two reasons to be mad about the otherwise great news that GTA 5 is free on the Epic Store right now: One, you recently bought GTA 5 for $30, but not recently enough to get a refund.
 That sucks.
 Or two, you enjoy playing GTA Online without modders spawning cages on your head.

 As anyone could've predicted, the free copies of GTA 5 have resulted in a spike in cheating, given that permabans are no big deal when there's no money on the line.
 Over the weekend, one acquaintance called GTA Online "unplayable," partially because Rockstar's servers aren't handling the influx of players well, and partially because of the modding.

 GTA Online is an oddity in that players tend to refer to those who compromise the game as "modders" rather than "cheaters."
+(All of the legitimate cheats for GTA 5 are singleplayer only).
 In part, that's because GTA modders can be fun people who use their godlike powers for the amusement of everyone.
 GTA can be enjoyed without any structure, and spawning a flying saucer for an alien gang is hardly "cheating"—it's harmless goofing around, even if it's against the EULA.

 But if most GTA Online modders showed restraint and good nature, they wouldn't be so reviled.
 No, many use their easily obtained powers for evil.